Pregnancy: Changes in Bowel Habits

 A small amount of bright red blood on the surface of the stool or found on the toilet paper is often caused by a small rectal tear (fissure) or hemorrhoids.
 Hemorrhoids are common during pregnancy and after delivery because:

-Bleeding caused by hemorrhoids often causes pain with the bowel movement and does not make the toilet water bloody.
+Bleeding caused by hemorrhoids often causes pain with the bowel movement and may make the toilet water bloody.
 It is not serious if there is only a small amount of blood and if the bleeding stops when the diarrhea or constipation stops.
 Home treatment may be all that is needed.

 Bleeding can occur anywhere in the digestive tract.
 The blood is digested as it moves through the digestive tract.
 The longer it takes the blood to move through the digestive tract, the less it will look like blood.
 Often, blood from bleeding in the stomach looks black and tarry.
 Blood that has moved quickly through the digestive tract or that begins near the rectum may appear red or dark red.